tigerabrodi/snowflake-aws-glue-data-notes/README.md

 **Windowing:** To manage continuous streams, data is often processed in windows (e.g., analyzing data from the last 5 minutes).
 This helps in creating manageable segments for analysis.

 **Scalability and Fault Tolerance:** Streaming systems must be scalable to handle varying loads of data and resilient to prevent data loss or interruptions in processing.

+# AWS Glue

+AWS Glue is a fully managed extract, transform, and load (ETL) service offered by Amazon Web Services.
+It enables the easy preparation and loading of your data for analytics.

+## Problem it solves

+- **Data Silos:** Breaks down data silos by connecting to various data sources, simplifying data integration.
+- **ETL Complexity:** Reduces the complexity of ETL processes by automating much of the labor-intensive scripting required for data transformation.
+- **Scalability Issues:** AWS Glue is serverless, automatically scaling ETL operations to match the size and complexity of your data.
+- **Maintenance Overhead:** Being a fully managed service, it eliminates the need for infrastructure management.

+## Glue Data Catalog

+- It's a centralized metadata repository.
+- Stores information about data sources, transformations, and targets.
+- Acts as a persistent metadata store for all your data assets, making them easily discoverable and manageable.

+## Crawler

+- Crawlers in AWS Glue are used to scan various data sources.
+- They automatically infer schema and data types and populate the Glue Data Catalog with metadata.
+- Useful for keeping the data catalog up-to-date as data evolves.

+## ETL Jobs

+- These are the core of AWS Glue's functionality.
+- They are tasks that extract data from a source, transform it, and then load it into a target data store.
+- Can be triggered on a schedule or in response to an event.

+## Transformations

+- AWS Glue supports various built-in transformations (like map, filter, join) to cleanse, enrich, and reformat data.
+- Custom scripts can also be written in Python or Scala.